 His confidence in being able to continue operations seems expressed in his building a mansion in 1901 for $9,000 on Peachtree Street, then the neighborhood of Atlanta’s elite.
 Following the fashion of the time, the architecture of the home is Queen Anne-style but it was placed on a narrow lot that gave it a townhouse look.
 Nonetheless, the Rose mansion was included in the 1903 “Art Works of Atlanta.”
 The house still stands today and recently was up for sale.

 After only a few years in his fancy new home, Rose must have been devastated when the State Legislature voted all of Georgia dry in 1907.
 He shut down the distillery in Vinings and the Atlanta retail outlet.
 Then R.M.
 Rose Distillers moved lock, stock and barrels to Chattanooga, Tennessee.
-Rufus, however, was devoted to Atlanta and refused to go.
-Resigning as president, he turned over the business to son Randolph and devoted his time to his thriving Atlanta real estate interests.
-Rufus died at his home on Peachtree Street in 1910 at the age of 74.
+A shot glass from that period marks the move.

 His funeral, held at his home, was a major event.
 An Atlanta newspaper reported: “The funeral was one of the largest in point of attendance ever held in Atlanta for a private citizen, the entire first floor of the large resident and the front lawn proving altogether inadequate to accommodate the hosts of friends who gathered to pay the last sad tributes to one who has played an important part in the upbuilding of Atlanta, even though he at all times refused absolutely to permit his name to be used for any public office.”
 His grave was marked with a sign of his service in the Confederate Army.